aegis-icons/misc/style_guide.md

 ### Emojis

-Use GitHub's emoji shortcodes (example: :+1: is `:+1:`), because these work more consistently across the different platforms.
+Use GitHub's emoji shortcodes (for example, :+1: is `:+1:`), because these work more consistently across the different platforms then directly inserted emojis.

-> **Example:** on Android, directly inserted emojis sometimes might use one colored symbols instead of multicolor emojis or only display as box (a.k.a. [tofu](https://fonts.google.com/knowledge/glossary/tofu)).
+> **Example:** on Android and Windows, directly inserted emojis sometimes might use one colored symbols instead of multicolor emojis or only display as box (a.k.a. [tofu](https://fonts.google.com/knowledge/glossary/tofu)).

 Resources for the emoji shortcodes, check the [useful links](#useful-links) section.